 The ready-made stuff comes dried, so the microbes are dormant, allowing the bran to be stored.
 When you mix the dried bran with your food scraps, the moisture will rehydrate it and activate the microbes.

 How To Bokashi Compost

-Here are the 4 steps you need to follow for successful bokashi.
+Here are the four steps you need to follow for successful bokashi.

-The only thing to avoid is lots of liquid because this can drown the microbes.
+The only things to avoid are lots of liquid, which can drown the microbes, and excessive oil/grease.

-Collect your scraps in a kitchen compost bin and then every one or two days, transfer them to the bokashi bin.
-I prefer to fill my bin every two days because this minimizes the amount of air that I expose my bokashi mix to.
+Collect your scraps in a kitchen compost bin and transfer them to the bokashi bin every one or two days.
+I prefer to fill my bin every two days because this minimizes the air I expose to my bokashi mix.

 Make sure to chop everything up relatively small before you put it in the bokashi bin. ½ – 1-inch chunks are ideal.
 The smaller the pieces, the quicker they’ll be processed.

 After you’ve put the food waste in, you need to add the magic ingredient, the bokashi bran.